The Opportunity International Book Club

 Ready to get started?
 Sign up below and be the first to hear our next book selection!

 New to the book club?
 Perfect!
-Here is what we've read so far this year:
+Here is what we read last year:

 July: Homegoing by Yaa Gyasi